Hot Wheels: Stunt Track Challenge

-Hot Wheels: Stunt Track Challenge is a video game developed by Climax Racing and published by THQ.
+Hot Wheels: Stunt Track Challenge is a video game developed by Climax Brighton and published by THQ.
 It was released in November 2004 for PlayStation 2, Xbox, and Microsoft Windows.
 It is the ninth installment in the Hot Wheels series of video games.
 A Game Boy Advance port was developed by Razorback Developments, implementing many elements from the home console versions.

 The game received mixed reviews from critics upon its release.

 Gameplay

-Stunt Track Challenge is a racing style arcade game that consists of drivers competing in stunt challenges and winning fast races to stay on the show.
+Stunt Track Challenge is a racing-style arcade game that consists of drivers competing in stunt challenges and winning fast races to stay on the show.
 Sometimes, there are mini-games with special tasks, usually involving collecting icons in a limited amount of time.

-Development and release

 The game also had an online mode, local co-op and compatibility with the Game Boy Advance Game Link Cable.

 Reception

-Hot Wheels: Stunt Track Challenge received "mixed" reviews on all platforms according to video game review aggregator Metacritic.
+Hot Wheels: Stunt Track Challenge received "mixed" reviews on all platforms according to video game review aggregator website Metacritic.

 Juan Castro of IGN gave the game 6.5 out of 10.

 Alex Navarro of GameSpot gave Stunt Track Challenge 5.9 out of 10.

 The game sold over 1.16 million copies worldwide, of which 700,000 in North America.